webhappens/traverser/README.md

 In order for the traverser to understand your hierarchy, you must ensure it can resolve "id", "parent" and "children" for each class in that hierarchy.

 By default, it will look for "methods" or "properties" (in that order) by each of these names.
+If your classes extend from `Illuminate\Database\Eloquent\Model` it will resolve the "id" automatically from the `getKey` method.

 Your classes should typically look something like this: